 While fun is what you make of it, it would be a bit of a stretch to assume that the restaurant business is all fun and games.
-It’s more like work and stress.
-Owning a restaurant means you will be at work a majority of the time, especially in the beginning.
-Do you like weekends, holidays, and family events.
+In reality, it is a lot of hard work and pressure.
+Owning a restaurant means you will be at work a majority of the time, especially at the beginning.
+This includes weekends, holidays, and family events.

 Restaurants can earn a lot of money, however, most revenue will need to be put back into the business to keep it running.
 Expenses include items such as payroll, sales tax, insurance, rent, mortgage, food and supplies, liquor, utilities, and repairs.
 A restaurant owner can earn a decent living but only if they intend to work in the restaurant.
 Many people think they will open a restaurant and draw a paycheck without actually cooking managing staff, or waiting tables.
 This may work in the beginning, but restaurants can’t support those who don't work.